abreen/Dungeon/README.md

 build all the classes to a directory called `classes`.
 Change to the directory and start the server with `java DungeonServer`.

-## Known bugs

-Both the server and the client are in a very early stage of development.
-No tests have been written; as such, there should be undiscovered bugs across the codebase.
-This section should get more interesting as I get around to writing code tests and doing play testing.